ma-serra/OpenContracts/docs/permissioning/consolidated_permissioning_guide.md

 5. **Document+corpus computation** - Uses AnnotationQueryOptimizer for final permissions

 This means mutations don't need to understand the privacy model - they just call `user_has_permission_for_obj` and it handles everything.

+**Important for Private Annotations**: Operations like DELETE require the matching permission on BOTH:
+- The analysis/extract that created the annotation (DELETE permission)
+- The document AND corpus (DELETE permission on both) All requirements must be met or the operation is denied.

 ### Database Schema